Computing, Information Technologies and Creative iMedia Teacher Networks roundup - October 2022

 Our teacher network meetings are a great opportunity to get together with our subject advisors and colleagues teaching the same subject.
 In this blog I’ll provide a roundup of the headlines and the discussions we had during this term’s meetings.

-These free online sessions run from 4pm to 5pm and are specific for a particular course.
+These free online sessions run from 4pm to 5pm and are specific to a particular course.
 They allow us to share the latest updates and answer your questions, as well as providing an opportunity for you to discuss teaching and assessment, share ideas, best practice, and pick up tips from others.

 GCSE Computer Science (J277)